Hope Adult Learning

 Phonemic Awareness

 Phonemic (phO-nE-mik) Awareness is the cornerstone of reading.
 Students of any age who lack phonemic awareness will struggle with learning to read.
-Here are a few resources to get you started learning about phonemic awareness.

 Understanding Teaching